 5) Development and dissemination of a sustainable city concept in Thailand

-To address these urban transport issues, JICA conducted ‘the Preparatory Survey for the Project for Improvement of Transportation Capacity of Public Bus in Phnom Penh (2016 Survey)’ in 2016.
-Following the result of the 2016 Survey, the GOJ, through the Japanese Grant Aid scheme, was to provide bus fleets to PPCA and CBA, to be utilized for expansion of the bus routes as planned.
+The GOJ, through the Japanese Grant Aid scheme, was to provide bus fleets to Phnom Penh Capital Administration (PPCA) and City Bus Authority (CBA), to be utilized for expansion of the bus routes.
 However, CBA is still a new organization, established in 2014, with a fragile organization structure and delivers a low service level of bus operation in terms of travel speed and time schedule.
 Bus operation and management capacity, particularly in CBA, needs to be improved to ensure proper operation and management of the bus fleets procured under the Japanese Grant Aid scheme.
 Therefore, GOC requested GOJ to implement technical assistance through this project in line with the said grant aid project.
-The project consists of the following components:

 1.Improvement of Bus operation capacity of CBA